sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 ### Signup Forms

 Capture new signups and add them directly to your contacts in the new Marketing Campaigns.
 These forms can be embedded directly on your website or shared via a Twilio SendGrid-hosted URL.
-[Learn More ]({{root_url}}/ui/managing-contacts/create-and-manage-contacts/#create-a-signup-form).
+[Learn More]({{root_url}}/ui/managing-contacts/create-and-manage-contacts/#create-a-signup-form).

 ## Familiar features and functionality from legacy